orxshi/syllabus_creator/README.md

 * To have consistent format
 * To avoid losing time with formatting

+## Abilities

+* Handles & and Microsoft-encoded quotes “ ” so you can just copy/paste from Word
+* Handles Turkish characters

 ## Required packages

 phpoffice/phpword (install with ```composer require phpoffice/phpword```)